 Stressed is Desserts Spelled Backward (Dr. Luke Seaward)

 Stress often brings emotional, physical, and mental responses for individuals when experiencing change.
-According to the 2019 American College Health Assessment National College Health Assessment results, Illinois State University students identified stress as having the most negative impact on their academic performance.
-Faculty and staff of Illinois State report stress as one of their top five health concerns in the 2018 ACHA National Faculty Staff Assessment Pilot Survey.
+According to the 2023 American College Health Assessment (ACHA) National College Health Assessment (NCHA) results, Illinois State University students identified stress as having the 2nd biggest negative impact on their academic performance (procrastination was number one).
+According to the 2023 ACHA National Faculty Staff Health Assessment (NFSHA), about 47% of Illinois State faculty/staff had difficulty coping with stress in the last year.

 Ways to Reduce Negative Impacts of Stress